rahil627/my-programming-stuff/langs/programming-languages.md

   - just one maker, extremely tiny game community, if any
   - Maddy (of Celeste) made an engine in it, but seems to have abandoned it..

 **Nim**
   - NOTE: probably the most practical *for me* among this, crystal, 'n julia
+  - **"aims for efficiency, then expressiveness, then elegance, has metaprogramming too, in that order"**
+    - this is a good way to categorize languages..
   - "It combines successful concepts from mature languages like Python, Ada and Modula."
     - **...but doesn't allow you to simply import python libs..**
     - brings the disgusting tab-delimited syntax of python to the world of systems langs :'(